Gogo1951/Consumable-Connoisseur/README.md

 <img width="260" src="https://github.com/user-attachments/assets/4a4cd1b4-d227-4731-8988-36f505611883" />

+## The Ultimate Feed-O-Matic

-For Hunters, the Feed Pet macro works as an all-in-one Pet Call / Feed / Mend / Revive / Dismiss button.
+For Hunters, the Feed Pet macro works as a complete, all-in-one Pet Call / Feed / Mend / Revive / Dismiss button.
+It automatically finds the right food in your bags based on your pet's specific diet so you never have to micromanage their happiness again.

 <img width="260" src="https://github.com/user-attachments/assets/6ced7fae-f0bf-48f0-b317-b382e11a3bc1" />